-The Annual Report for the Funds for the fiscal year/period ended December 31, 2023 is a separate document and the respective financial statements and accompanying notes appearing therein are incorporated by reference into this SAI.
-You may request a copy of the Funds' Annual Report at no charge by calling 1-800-617-0004 or through the Funds' website at www.lhafunds.com.
+The Funds' Annual Financial Statements and Additional Information for the fiscal year/period ended December 31, 2024, which were filed as part of the Funds' most recent Form N-CSR, is a separate document and the financial statements and accompanying notes appearing therein are incorporated by reference into this SAI.
+You may request a copy of the Funds' Annual Financial Statements and Additional Information at no charge by calling 1-800-617-0004 or through the Funds' website at www.lhafunds.com.